Syphdias/i3-swap/README.md

 ## Disclaimer
 I know this is a horrible name.
-I just wrote this for myself but feel free to report any issues you encounter.
+I just wrote this for myself, but feel free to report any issues you encounter.